ffiza/auriga-metals/README.md

     - The `Pipeline.md` file describes the order in which we perform the analysis of the simulations.
     - The `Settings.md` file describes the variable of the class `Settings` defined in `auriga/settings.py`.
 This file acts as the configuration file and contains all the standard values for quantities of interest in out analysis.
     - The `Analysis.md` contains a paper-like description of the analysis and results.
-- The `images/` directory contains important plots useful to this work.
+- The `images/` directory contains important plots.
+It contains one folder for each simulation, named as explained below.
+Plots with more than one simulation are store in the root directory.
-- The `results/` directory contains files (mostly `csv` files) with data calculated from the simulation of snapshots.
-As with the `images/` directory, it contains folders named with the name of each simulation, as explained below.
+- The `results/` directory contains files (mostly `csv` files) with results.
+It contains one folder for each simulation, named as explained below.
-- The `scripts/` directory contains notebooks and other scripts, mostly related to analysis and not calculations.
+- The `scripts/` directory contains notebooks and other scripts.
 - The `tests/` directory contains test written for different sections of the code.

 ## Naming Convention